kyaocs/kyaocs.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a lecturer in the School of Computer Science at Sichuan Normal University.
 I joined Sichuan Normal University in January 2024.
 Prior to that, I worked as a Postdoc at the University of Sydney from March 2023 to December 2023.
 I obtained my Ph.D. degree from the University of Sydney in March 2023 under the supervision of [Prof. Lijun Chang](https://lijunchang.github.io/index.html).

 My research primarily revolves around graph data mining and graph algorithms.
 I have published more than ten academic papers in top-tier conferences and journals in the field of computer databases, including VLDB, ICDE, SIGMOD, VLDBJ, and TKDE.
 Additionally, I serve as a reviewer and program committee member for internationally renowned academic conferences and journals such as TKDE, CIKM, and DASFAA.

 <font color=red>Welcome enthusiastic students interested in research to join my research team.</font> I will personally mentor students in conducting high-quality academic research and provide opportunities for international exchange and further studies.
 Interested students please contact me (along with your resume and transcripts) via email at kyaocs@outlook.com.

-我是红色

 Research Interests
 ======